juice-shop/multi-juicer/guides/aws/aws.md

 **WARNING:** The resources created in this guide will cost about \$70.00/month.
 The actual price might depend on its usage, but make sure to delete the resources as described in Step 5 Deinstallation when you do not need them anymore.

+**NOTE:** If you find anything in this guide which is out of date (e.g. needs a version number increased) or doesn't work anymore, please help us by telling us in this ticket [#15](https://github.com/juice-shop/multi-juicer/issues/15) or by opening a pull request with a fix 🙌

 ## Prerequisites

 This example expects you to have the following cli tools setup.